colynw/AdventureSimProject/README.md

 General Compilation semi-guide not recommended
  #clone or download the repository or sub-folder named "SoftwareOOP"
  #using a IDE or compiler please install java fx version: 8 or above if it is not installed with the packaged IDE
+ note java fx is not pre-packaged on some linux IDE's and requires a seperate installation if an error occurs where the program cannot find java fx.
  #import the project as a maven type
  #compile the project